huggingface/chat-ui/README.md

 ##### chatPromptTemplate

-When quering the model for a chat response, the `chatPromptTemplate` template is used. `messages` is an array of chat messages, it has the format `[{ content: string }, ...]`.
-To idenify if a message is a user message or an assistant message the `ifUser` and `ifAssistant` block helpers can be used.
+When querying the model for a chat response, the `chatPromptTemplate` template is used. `messages` is an array of chat messages, it has the format `[{ content: string }, ...]`.
+To identify if a message is a user message or an assistant message the `ifUser` and `ifAssistant` block helpers can be used.

 The following is the default `chatPromptTemplate`, although newlines and indentiation have been added for readability.
 You can find the prompts used in production for HuggingChat [here](https://github.com/huggingface/chat-ui/blob/main/PROMPTS.md).